 25. Go tobogganing

-No list of the best things to do in winter is complete without tobogganing!
+No list of the best things to do in winter is complete without tobogganing (or sledding as you may know it)!
 So, gear up and grab a sled for some fun sliding down the hills around Canmore.

 Most people head to the Nordic Centre to go tobogganing.
 They have designated tobogganing hills that are actually free to use!
 Otherwise, there are a few other places you can go tobogganing around Canmore.

 Just swing by Canadian Tire and Canmore and pick up a couple of sleds.
 You can find some for pretty cheap there!

 Chasing waterfalls is typically a summer activity, however, I love getting out on a snowy trail to explore frozen waterfalls during the winter.
 One of my favorites near Canmore is Troll Falls.